nicolemne/odyssey/.github/ISSUE_TEMPLATE/user-stories.md

 ---
-name: 'API: '
+name: User Stories
 about: Describe this issue template's purpose here.
-title: API
+title: 'User Story: '
 labels: ''
 assignees: nicolemne

 ---

+As a user I can __ so that I can __